-When global economic headlines are reading like a Greek tragedy, it’s no surprise that multinational organizations are looking to cut expenditure.
-One consideration for executives looking to shave costs from their bottom line, while also making sensible choices to future-proof their companies, is to look at centralizing their governance structures.
-John Paans, Global Leader Corporate Law - Deloitte Legal, looks at the practicalities for companies considering a centralized legal structure.
+When global economic headlines are reading like a Greek tragedy, it’s no surprise that multinational organisations are looking to cut expenditure.
+One consideration for executives looking to shave costs from their bottom line, while also making sensible choices to future-proof their companies, is to look at centralising their governance structures.
+John Paans, Global Leader Corporate Law - Deloitte Legal, looks at the practicalities for companies considering a centralised legal structure.

-A 2019 Thomson Reuters study supports the centralizing governance observation by stating: “Within the next year, the majority of survey respondents will have centralized their statutory reporting process within a Shared Service Center: 44% already do, and 15% plan to make the transition within the next 12 months.
-An additional 18% say they intend to move from local to centralized reporting within two to five years.
-Many organizations are looking for new areas in which to drive savings and efficiencies.
-Statutory reporting is emerging as a strong candidate for centralization, standardization, and automation.”
+A 2019 Thomson Reuters study supports the centralising governance observation by stating: “Within the next year, the majority of survey respondents will have centralised their statutory reporting process within a Shared Service Center: 44% already do, and 15% plan to make the transition within the next 12 months.
+An additional 18% say they intend to move from local to centralised reporting within two to five years.
+Many organisations are looking for new areas in which to drive savings and efficiencies.
+Statutory reporting is emerging as a strong candidate for centralisation, standardisation and automation.”

 The global economic and political climate has been intensifying for some time, throwing up all kinds of complexities for multinationals including sanctions, inflation, protective measures from governments in favor of national industries, recession, and supply chain issues due to COVID-19.

 Companies may want to consider a disciplinary approach to help deal with the aforementioned complexities in the global environment.
 If a company is aligned and flexible, able to change its model or make decisions that are necessary to adapt to specific changes in the environment, the logical step is to centralise, coordinate and align the management structures.